 After the running a benchmark, a HTML report will be written in the benchmarkDirectory with the filename index.html.
 Open it in your browser.
 It has a nice overview of your benchmark including:

-- · Summary statistics: graphs and tables

-- Problem statistics per inputSolutionFile

-- Each solver configuration (ranked): easy to copy and paste.
+- · Summary statistics: graphs and tables - Problem statistics per inputSolutionFile: graphs and CSV - Each solver configuration (ranked): Handy to copy and paste - Benchmark information: settings, hardware, ...